zupolgec/wp_save_with_keyboard/readme.txt

 == Frequently Asked Questions ==

-= Is really so simple to install and use? =
+= Is it really so simple to install and use? =

 You can bet it is.

-= Where the shortcut is enabled? =
+= Where can I use the shortcut? =

-Everywhere!
+Almost everywhere!
-If it's not a post, page, widget or link the plugin checks for the #submit or input[name=submit] selector (used in for instance theme, plugin and profile).
+If it's not a post, page, widget, menu or link the plugin checks for the #submit selector (used, for instance, in theme, plugin and profile).

 == Changelog ==

+= 3.0 =
+Added support for saving menus.
+Rebuilt tooltip insertion with support for localization.
+Tested up to WP 5.0 with Gutenberg (which doesn't use the plugin 'cause it already handles this shortcut).

 = 2.3 =
 Now the shortcut works even in visual editor!